-- 5.3.1 The IOC may delegate any of its obligations or responsibilities pursuant to these Rules, including the implementation of all or part of the Doping Control in connection with the Olympic Winter Games PyeongChang 2018, to the ITA or to an Anti-Doping Organization (in particular, GAISF).
-The ITA or such Anti-Doping Organization may in turn subdelegate the responsibility for implementing all or part of the Doping Control in connection with the Olympic Winter Games PyeongChang 2018 to the organising committee for the Olympic Winter Games PyeongChang 2018 (PYEONGCHANG 2018) or any Anti-Doping Organization they deem to be appropriate. - 5.3.2 The IOC remains ultimately responsible for overseeing all Doping Control and any Anti-Doping Organization providing Doping Control Services under its authority. - 5.3.3 Doping Control may be monitored by qualified Persons so authorized by the IOC.
+5.3.1 The IOC delegates some of its obligations and responsibilities pursuant to these Rules, including the implementation of all or part of the Doping Control in relation to the Buenos Aires 2018 Summer Youth Olympic Games, to the ITA.
+The ITA may in turn sub-delegate the responsibility for implementing all or part of the Doping Control in relation to the Buenos Aires 2018 Summer Youth Olympic Games to the organising committee for the Buenos Aires 2018 Summer Youth Olympic Games to be appropriate.